-Born in Philadelphia; studied in The Pennsylvania Academy of the Fine Arts, with Howard Pyle and independently abroad.
+Born in Philadelphia; studied in The Pennsylvania Academy of the Fine Arts. with Howard Pyle and independently abroad.
 Illustrator and author of descriptive articles and fictional work in Harpers and other magazines.
 Travelled extensively in the North, Australia, New Guinea and Asia.
 Commissioned Captain of Engineers and assigned as artist with the American Expeditionary Forces in 1918-1919.
-Mural Decorations in banks, hotels, hospitals, U. S. Customs House Port of Philadelphia, North Philadelphia Post Office, U. S. Post Office Building, Washington, D. C., Federal Building World's Fair, Edward T. Stotesbury Prize, Pennsylvania Academy of the Fine Arts.
-Member: National Academy of Design.
+Mural Decorations in banks, hotels, hospitals, U. S. Customs House Port of Philadelphia, North Philadelphia Post Office, U. S. Post Office Building, Washington, D. C. Federal Building World's Fair, Edward T. Stotesbury Prize, Pennsylvania Academy of the Pine Arts.
 Instructor in Illustration and Mural Decoration.